Midburn/burner-games/README.md

 # The Burner Games

+> This is the backend repository of the [Midburn Quiz](https://github.com/Midburn/Midburn-Quiz-Frontend/) repo.

 Burner games is a simple trivia game developed by the midburn.org organization volunteers as an educational step for the [Midburn organization](http://midburn.org) ticketing system.
 While playing the game, the participants will be questioned about [Midburn 10 principeles](http://midburn.org/en-ten-principles/) which are the primary guidance of the Midburn Organization.

 - **Primary Goal**: Educate the Midburn events participants about the 10 principles, the events' vibe and explain the participants' behavior in a simple, fun & humoristic way.